-Since retiring from competitions Erik has worked in the PR department of SAAB and has been involved with many SAAB projects including the Talladega SAAB 9000 Long Run in 1986.
+After retiring from competitions Erik worked in the PR department of SAAB and was involved with many SAAB projects including the Talladega SAAB 9000 Long Run in 1986.
 A long lasting Public Relations exercise which has featured Erik is the “SAAB Safer Winter Driving” that started with American journalists test-driving on Swedish winter roads.
 It was so successful that journalists from other countries became involved.

-Erik is also heavily involved with SAAB Clubs throughout the world, attending events, judging classic car shows, presenting prizes etc. He, together with his late wife Pat (who was the sister of Sir Stirling Moss), has been President/Patron of The SAAB Owners Club of G.B.
+Erik was also heavily involved with SAAB Clubs throughout the world, attending events, judging classic car shows, presenting prizes etc. He, together with his late wife Pat (who was the sister of Sir Stirling Moss), has been President/Patron of The SAAB Owners Club of G.B.
 Ltd since 1965 and has attended most of the Club’s important anniversaries through the years.
-He can also be seen at most of the International SAAB Club meetings.
+He could have been seen at most of the International SAAB Club meetings.

-“Mr SAAB” is a friendly, approachable person and his “Erik, call me Erik” puts you immediately at ease.
+“Mr SAAB” was a friendly, approachable person and his “Erik, call me Erik” put you immediately at ease.